Employer Shared Responsibility Provisions of Obamacare

-If an employer is subject to ESR requirements as described above, the employer must:
+If an employer is subject to ESR requirements as described above, it must do one of the following:

-- Offer health coverage or offers coverage to fewer than 95% of its full-time employees and the dependents of those employees OR
+- Offer health coverage to fewer than 95% of its full-time employees and the dependents of those employees

 Health Coverage/Health Insurance Requirements

-The health insurance plan provided by the employer must be:
+The health insurance plan provided by the employer must:

-- Affordable.
-To be affordable, the employee’s share of the premium for employer-provided coverage would cost the employee less than 9.5% of that employee’s annual household income.
-As you can imagine, this is a complicated calculation.
+- Be affordable: The employee’s share of the premium for employer-provided coverage would cost the employee less than 9.5% of that employee’s annual household income.

 Employer Shared Responsibility Fines and Penalties